Drivers License (song): Composition and lyrics

-Steered by piano, "Drivers License" is an atmospheric power ballad that has been described as a pop, bedroom pop, alt-pop, indie pop, and power pop song, with elements of folk and indie rock.
+Steered by piano, "Drivers License" is an atmospheric pop power ballad that has been described as a bedroom pop, alt-pop, indie pop, and power pop song, with elements of folk and indie rock.
 It was inspired by the disorienting emotions Rodrigo felt after a recent breakup.
 She wrote the song with its producer, Daniel Nigro.
 The song is written in the key of B major and has a fast tempo of 144 beats per minute, with double time kick drum and claps on the second verse and lead-in.
 Rodrigo's vocal range on the song spans from the low note of G_{3} to the high note of F_{5}.
 Lyrically, the song has Rodrigo drive through a suburban area, upset and angry, pondering whether any of the subject's feelings were ever true.
 The lyrics make prevalent use of personal deixis, with 74% of the song being personal pronouns, to further emphasize Rodrigo's intimate thoughts on the heartbreak.

 The song begins with the sound of Rodrigo's mother's car engine starting, followed by a "door ajar" chime that fades into a pulsing piano key.
 Rodrigo delivers soprano vocals that grow into "cathartic howls of pain" as the song progresses, along with a swelling crescendo followed by an emotional chorus.
 The minimalist instrumentation also consists of syncopated hand-claps and stomping harmonies, and reaches its peak in a rich bridge of layered vocals with the catchphrase "I still fuckin' love you".
 As stated by Rodrigo, the song has Lorde and Taylor Swift influences, which was also noted by critics.
 Rodrigo also stated that the EP Minor (2020) by American singer-songwriter Gracie Abrams inspired the musical style of "Drivers License".

 In an interview with Vogue magazine, Rodrigo acknowledged the song had grammatical errors, including the lack of an apostrophe ("Drivers License" vs "Driver's License") and the contradictory double negative: "I've never felt this way for no one".